dotnet/infer/userguide/Learners/Matchbox recommender/Learner API.md

 ## Learner API

 There are two ways in which you can use the Infer.NET Matchbox recommender.
 The first one, which is also the simplest, is through the command line.
 This is explained in detail in the [Command-line runners](Command-line runners.md) section.
 Here we will cover the other approach, which makes use of the developer API.
-For this to work you need to reference the `Microsoft.ML.Probabilistic.dll`, `Microsoft.ML.Probabilistic.Learners.dll`, `Microsoft.ML.Probabilistic.Learners.Recommender.dll` and include the `Microsoft.ML.Probabilistic.Learners` and `Microsoft.ML.Probabilistic.Learners.Mappings` namespaces.
+This API is part of the `Microsoft.ML.Probabilistic.Learners` package.
 In this section we will cover an overview example of the recommender API, while more of the detail will be filled in the subsections.

 Before a recommender is created, a data mapping needs to be instantiated.
 This is simply an interface implementation which tells the recommender how to read data.
 This approach was preferred to passing fixed parameters to the system in order to avoid unnecessary data conversions.
 The mapping defines methods which the recommender will call during training or bulk prediction.
 Here is a sample implementation of a mapping which provides training instances from a comma-separated file; a single line of this file contains the rating that a user has given to an item - for example, "Person Name, Movie Name, 5".
 ```csharp